 C&H give an example involving the variable birthweight as the third variable.
-Because it is one of the factors that is improved by proper antenatal care and that reduces risk, it is often referred to as an 'intermediate' variable, or the is confounded by the 'C vs. c' difference variable that mediates [is a mechanism for] the effect of proper antenatal care on perinantal risk.
+Because it is one of the factors that is improved by proper antenatal care and that reduces risk, it is often referred to as an 'intermediate' variable, or the variable that mediates [is a mechanism for] the effect of proper antenatal care on perinantal risk.